What is a Health and Safety Induction?

 - Help employees understand the values and behaviours associated with the workplace culture.

-- Ensure adequate knowledge where emergency procedures are concerned such as where emergency exits are located, what evacuation instructions to expect, and where assembly points are located.
+- Ensure adequate knowledge of where emergency procedures are concerned such as where emergency exits are located, what evacuation instructions to expect, and where assembly points are located.

 - Adequate training on first aid as well as emergency protocols.